flavionegrao/MoIPConnector/README.md

  }];
  ```

- There is a demo app that ilustrates how to use is as well as few unit tests.
+ There is a demo app that ilustrates how to use it as well as few unit tests.

+Disclaimer: I don't have any relationship, interest or connection with MoIP.